eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

 To install the remaining tools:

 1. Install [Atmel Studio 7](https://www.microchip.com/mplab/avr-support/atmel-studio-7).
 Atmel Studio is a device development environment that includes the tools to program and flash program the Microchip E54.
 For this tutorial, you use Atmel Studio only to flash the Microchip E54.
-The installation takes several minutes, and prompts you several times to approve installation of components.
+The installation takes several minutes, and prompts you several times to approve the installation of components.

 ## Prepare Azure resources